stitchdata/docs/_changelog/entries/2020/2020-07-24-select-all-now-available.md

     version: "1"
 ---

 You can now quickly and easily select and de-select all tables and columns within Facebook Ads and Salesforce integrations!
-Check it out:

-TODO!